octobercms/docs/plugin-components.md

 <a name="routing-parameters" class="anchor" href="#routing-parameters"></a>
 ## Routing parameters

-Components can access routing parameters from the [URL defined in the page](../cms/pages#url-syntax).
+Components can access routing parameter values defined the [URL defined in the page](../cms/pages#url-syntax).

     $post_id = $this->param('post_id');

-In some cases a property may act as a hard coded reference or obtain the value from the routing parameter.
+In some cases a [component property](#component-properties) may act as a hard coded value or reference the value from the URL.

-For this hard coded example, the blog post with an identifier `2` will be used:
+This hard coded example shows the blog post with an identifier `2` being used:

     url = "/blog/hard-coded-page"

     [blogPost]
     id = "2"

-Alternatively the value can be taken dynamically from the page URL:
+Alternatively the value can be referenced dynamically from the page URL:

     url = "/blog/:my_custom_parameter"